N1ghtStorm/nialang/README.md

 rules.

 ### Matrices

+From a **linear algebra** standpoint, a `Matrix` is a mutable rectangular array of scalars you can treat as the coordinates of a linear map between standard bases (after you fix row/column layout): you multiply maps with `@`, scale them with `*`, and extract scalar summaries with `def` on square matrices.

 `Matrix` is a built-in reference-counted heap handle for a rectangular 2D block of numeric cells.
 Source code writes the surface type simply as `Matrix`; inside